-You need to keep your status up to date.
-You will need to update your online status on GOV.UK if:
+You will need to update your online status if:

-- you want to add another document so your status will link to it as well - for example, you've applied using your national ID card but want to travel using your passport
+You might want to add another identity document so you can use it to travel - for example, if you applied using your national ID card but want to travel using your passport.

-To change your identity document, you'll need to upload a picture of it when you update your status online.
-It will be a number of weeks before you can log in with your new identity document details - make sure you keep the details of your old one until you can.
+To add or change your identity document, you'll need to upload a picture of it when you update your status online.
+It will be a number of weeks before you can log in with your new identity document details - make sure you keep the details of your old one until then.

-You can find out more about information about updating your status on GOV.UK.
+You can update your online status on GOV.UK.

-If you don’t get confirmation your application has been submitted, or you’ve been waiting longer than 4 weeks, contact the EU Settlement Scheme Resolution Centre.
+If you don’t get confirmation after you've updated your online status, or you’ve been waiting longer than 4 weeks, contact the EU Settlement Scheme Resolution Centre.

-You can also apply to change from pre-settled status to settled status when you’re eligible.
-You can apply to switch your status on GOV.UK.
+You can apply to change from pre-settled status to settled status when you're eligible.
+Find out how to switch to settled status.